 Although rutabagas are related to turnips, they have a different flavor altogether.
 Rutabagas are sweeter and almost buttery when cooked.
 You can use them for baked dishes, like casseroles, souffles, and even pies.
 They are also excellent as a side dish when mashed or baked like fries.
 And, of course, they are wonderful roasted.

 Soil: Rutabagas prefer a slightly acidic soil pH in the range of 6.0 to 6.5.
 Good soil fertility will help them grow throughout their long season and make sure the soil is well-draining, so the bulbs don't rot.

 Planting: Rutabagas are direct seeded in the late spring, after danger of frost, so that they will mature in the fall.
 In warm climates, they are usually seeded in the fall and grown over winter.
 They will not sweeten if they mature during hot weather.
 Plant seeds about ½ inch deep.

-Plants will need to be thinned when they are about 3 - 4 inches tall, so the bulbs will have room to fill out.
+Plants will need to be thinned when they are about 3 to 4 inches tall, so the bulbs will have room to fill out.
 You can toss the thinned greens into a salad or stir-fry.

 Pests & Problems

 Diseases: Rutabagas are less bothered by pests than most Brassica plants, but you should still rotate your growing areas.
 The main disease that ruins crops is clubroot.
 If your plants get clubroot, it is recommended you wait 6 years to grow any Brassica in that area.